sentryco/NetTime/readme.md

 ## Features

-- Network Time Protocol (NTP) support for accurate time synchronization.
+- ⏰ Network Time Protocol (NTP) support for accurate time synchronization.
-- Easy to use API for fetching and using network time.
+- 🛠️ Easy to use API for fetching and using network time.
-- Caching of server time for quick access.
+- 💾 Caching of server time for quick access.
-- Compatible with iOS and macOS.

 ## Requirements